 If you have any flexibility with your timing, use that to your advantage.
 For example, flying midweek — Tuesdays and Wednesdays, in particular — and with a stop or two (versus direct) can save you hundreds of dollars on your family’s airfare.
+Follow your airline on Twitter to track any last-minute deals.
+Also, look on sites like Kayak, Cheapflights, Orbitz and Expedia to compare prices.
+Be sure to check your airline’s policy on baggage fees and consider packing less to save on the extra costs.
 Likewise, traveling during off-peak seasons can save some serious dough.
 Have to travel in the summertime?
 Do a little research to see what your destination’s most popular weeks are and schedule your vacation just before or after those weeks to help you save.

 Through the magic of the internet, the world is literally at your fingertips.
 Lucky for you, that means you can compare prices online for everything from hotel rooms to rental cars.
 Some of the more popular travel comparison sites are Orbitz and Expedia.
 But sites like Airfare Watch Dog can send you alerts when airlines have sales.
 And sites like Better Bidding allow you to find out what other travelers paid for rooms in major cities using name-your-own-price sites like Priceline or Hotwire, allowing you to bid those prices — and likely get them accepted — for your stay.

 3. Take Advantage of Coupons and Other Discounts.